Why Carnival Corporation & plc (CUK)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

+The average price from analysts is $26.47.
 CUK currently public float of 151.38M and currently shorts hold a 1.73% ratio of that float.
-Today, the average trading volume of CUK was 2.31M shares.
+Today, the average trading volume of CUK was 2.32M shares.

 CUK’s Market Performance